 This is not going to be one of those “Build a fully profitable dropshipping business in 7 days with 3 easy steps” kind of scenarios.

 This will not be a full course either, but I will explain the main points you need to know and provide resources and guides to more information.
-Much of the information I will link you to will be other articles on my website which will cover the topic in more depth.
+Much of the information I will link you to will be other articles on my website that will cover the topic in more depth.

 I’m going to assume you’re new to dropshipping and I will explain the steps as though you’re a beginner.